coltonmorris/ethics-review/README.md

 # Ethics Review

-With mass psychological manipulation at the fore-front of computer science ethics, I've decided to explore that by cheating at a trivia game.
+With mass psychological manipulation at the fore-front of computer science ethics, it's time to explore another ethics problem by cheating at a trivia game.

 ## Setup